Kamatchi-23/NLP_A3_Group05/README.md

 # NLP_A3_Group05
-This repository contains the code implementations along with the datasets for the Final NLP Group Project.\
-Subject Code: 42850\
-Team Member Details:
-1. Dayu Zhao
-2. Kamatchi Gnanavel
-3. Vandana Sreenivasan
-4. Zhuoqian Pan

 ## Note:
 If the preview of the code files is showing an error due to some rendering changes in GitHub, Please use https://nbviewer.org/ to view the respective files
 1. https://github.com/Kamatchi-23/NLP_A3_Group05/blob/main/SVM_and_BERT_Sentiment_analysis_nlp.ipynb